2023 Saskatchewan Roughriders season

-The 2023 Saskatchewan Roughriders season was the 65th season for the team in the Canadian Football League.
+The 2023 Saskatchewan Roughriders season was the 65th season for the team in the Canadian Football League (CFL).
 It was the club's 114th year overall, and its 107th season of play.
 The Roughriders failed to qualify for the playoffs for the second consecutive season after they lost their final game of the year to the Toronto Argonauts.
 The 2023 CFL season was the fourth season under head coach Craig Dickenson and general manager Jeremy O'Day.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2023 CFL Global Draft took place on May 2, 2023.
+The 2023 CFL global draft took place on May 2, 2023.
 The Roughriders had the eighth selection in each round.